-Flesh Eating Bacteria Exists in Abilene WARNING: GRAPHIC IMAGES
+Flesh Eating Bacteria Found in Texas WARNING: GRAPHIC IMAGES

-Houston’s Fox-4 just reported that the deadly flesh eating bacteria has been discovered in Galveston.
-50 year old Brian Parrott had spent Sunday at the beach swimming and chilling with his family.
+Houston's Fox-26 just reported in the video above that the deadly flesh eating bacteria has been discovered in Galveston.
+50 year old Brian Parrott spent the weekend at the beach swimming with his family.

-By Thursday, Brian was having his leg amputated.
-Apparently Mr. Parrott had a scratch on his leg and being that he is diabetic, that may have accelerated the bacteria.
+Four days later, Brian was having his leg amputated.
+Parrott had a scratch on his leg and being that he is diabetic, that may have accelerated the virus.

-Dr. Yamini Kalla, with Abilene Infectious Disease says “the bacteria is just about everywhere.
-But it’s mostly found around water. like rivers, creeks, lakes, ponds, tanks, dirty pools and mud.”
+I began researching to see if the 'flesh eating disease' was in Abilene.
+Dr. Yamini Kalla says "yes, the bacteria is just about everywhere.
+It's mainly found around unclean water sources like rivers, creeks, lakes, ponds, dirty pools and mud."

-“Don’t try and treat it yourself.
-Get professional help from an infectious disease doctor, if you are a diabetic, have had dialysis, been on chronic steroids, liver problems or chemotherapy stay away from unclean sources of water, especially if you have an open sore.
-It’s more common in people with diabetes, who often go to a lake for swimming and maybe develop a minor scrape or cut on a foot and think nothing of it, only to get it infected with the flesh eating bacteria”.
+"Don't try and treat it yourself.
+Get professional help from an infectious disease doctor, if you are a diabetic, have had dialysis, been on chronic steroids, liver problems or chemotherapy stay away from unclean sources of water, especially if you have an open sore".

-What really surprised me was that Dr. Kalla treats approximately one to two patients every year for the very flesh eating bacteria called ‘Necrotizing Fasciitis‘ right here in Abilene.
+What surprised me is that Dr. Kalla treats a couple of patients every year for the very flesh eating bacteria called 'Necrotizing Fasciitis' right here in Abilene.

 While the flesh eating bacteria eats mainly at the flesh it can also devour muscle tissue, organs and cause major health problems even death, if left untreated.